 Guideline Statement 24

-In men with stress urinary incontinence after primary, adjuvant, or salvage radiotherapy who are seeking surgical management, artificial urinary sphincter is preferred over male slings or adjustable balloons.
+In patients with stress urinary incontinence after primary, adjuvant, or salvage radiotherapy who are seeking surgical management, clinicians should offer artificial urinary sphincter over male slings or adjustable balloons.
 (Moderate Recommendation; Evidence Level: Grade C)

 Discussion